Santa Monica Airport Commission Approves City Plan To Take Over KSMO

 Key Takeaways:

-• The Santa Monica Airport Commission recommended the city move forward with its strategy to eventually shut down aviation operations at KSMO, take over airport land, and impose new rules for users after a federal agreement expires on July 1.
+• The Santa Monica Airport Commission has recommended the city proceed with plans to eventually cease aviation operations at Santa Monica Airport (KSMO), including taking over airport land and imposing new user rules.

 See a mistake?
 Contact us.